shoalhaven heads / nowra probate & Deceased estates

 Quick Links:

-Probate is a legal process that is followed when a person dies and they died with a valid will.
-Letters of Administration is a similar process that applies when a person dies without a will or without a valid will.
-A person might have an invalid will if the will did not comply with certain formal requirements or the will is confusing or can't be fully carried out for some reason.
+**Probate** is a legal process that is followed when a person dies and they died with a valid will. **Letters of Administration** is a similar process that applies when a person dies without a will or without a valid will or where no appointed executor is able to act.
+Not all estates will require a Grant of Probate or Letters of Administration of the court.

 Benefits of a solicitor managing probate or administration of estates